-- 1. The maximum monthly salary is one-ninth of the academic year salary, and the maximum amount of time for which full-time salary may normally be earned for work performed in the summer is two and a half months. - 2.
+- 1. The maximum monthly salary is one-ninth of the academic year salary, and the maximum amount of time for which full-time salary may normally be earned for work performed in the summer is determined by the funding source and the school's policy.
+Summer compensation may never exceed three months. - 2.
 As is the case during the academic year, faculty members may not accept other employment during any month in the summer in which they receive full-time salary from Yale-administered funds. - 3.
 The appropriate data showing the source and amount of funds and the period of work must be submitted as for any other appointment. - 4.
 Faculty may receive honoraria, rather than salary, during the summer for programs administered by Yale only if all of the following conditions are met: - (a) For the month in which it is earned, this is the only payment to be received by the faculty member from Yale-administered funds and the payment is minimal, i.e., under \$1,000. - (b) Such payments are made as supplementary payments through the Yale payroll system.

-Under all other circumstances, compensation for participation in a summer program (including grants or contracts) administered by Yale) may not be paid as an honorarium, but must be shown on budgets as a percent of effort (or person-months, depending on sponsor) and paid through the payroll system as summer compensation.
+Under all other circumstances, compensation for participation in a summer program (including grants or contracts) administered by Yale may not be paid as an honorarium, but must be shown on budgets as a percent of effort (or person-months, depending on sponsor) and paid through the payroll system as summer compensation.
 In such cases, the compensation received during a summer month cannot exceed the academic year monthly rate.